Loupimo/OoTMMCombo-Tracker/README.md

 # How to use

-First you need to be sure that your ROM has been created using the coop or multi parameter.
+First you need to be sure that your ROM has been created using the coop or multi world parameter.

 ## Playing in singleplayer